RhythmLunatic/stepmania/README.md

 Hit us up on Facebook!

+The wiki has information about some SM-RIO features and theming help.

 ## Licensing, legal stuff

 Rave It Out is 100% open source.
 There is no encryption.
 There are no binary blobs.
 What you get here is what we use to test.

 For specific information/legalese:

+* Arduino card reader code written by Alex123123
 * All of the StepMania source code is under the [MIT license](http://opensource.org/licenses/MIT).
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).